PufferFinance/PufferPool/docs/PufferProtocol.md

 | [`PufferProtocolStorage.sol`](../src/PufferProtocolStorage.sol) | Singleton | UUPS Proxy | YES | / |
 | [`PufferProtocol.sol`](../src/PufferProtocol.sol) | Singleton | UUPS Proxy | NO | / |

 The [PufferProtocol](../src/PufferProtocol.sol) contract is the main entry point for the Puffer Protocol.
-This contract allows users to register their public keys with the protocol and receive 32 provisioned ETH in order to operate a validator node.
+This contract allows users to register their public keys with the protocol and receive 32 provisioned ETH in order to operate a validator.
 In order to do so, they must deposit a bond, which is denominated in ETH, but is converted to pufETH upon deposit and held within the contract.
 A 1 ETH bond is required for NoOps running TEEs such as Intel SGX, otherwise a 2 ETH bond is required.
 An additional requirement to operate a validator is to pay a smoothing commitment, which allows operation of the validator for a certain amount of time, corresponding to the amount of smoothing commitment paid.
 Puffer NoOps may pay additional smoothing commitments here in order to extend the allowed duration of operating their validators.
 Note that, unlike the bond, smoothing commitments are not refunded, no matter the status of the validator.
-NoOps must interact with this contract in order to stop their validator nodes as well.
+NoOps must interact with this contract in order to stop their validators as well.
 Before a NoOp is provisioned 32 ETH, they may call the `stopRegistration()` function to cancel registration.
 Note that the NoOp will only receive back their bond in this case, not their smoothing commitment.

 Proof of reserves happen through this contract, as well as proof of full withdrawals, which NoOps may submit in order to retrieve their bonded pufETH after they are finished validating, given that they have not been slashed or were inactive.
 If they were slashed, they do not receive back any of their bond.
 If they were inactive and lost some ETH from the originally provisioned 32, their bonded pufETH will be slashed by the corresponding amount, given the ETH to pufETH ratio at the time of exit.
 New Puffer modules involving various AVSs (or no AVS) may be created through this contract.